 - Use Activated Carbon filters to remove most contaminants in your drinking water.

-- To filter out 15 of the 18 contaminants, consider a reverse osmosis water filtration system for your house.
+- To filter out even more contaminants, consider a reverse osmosis water filtration system for your house.

 - These are more expensive than pitchers to purchase, but are more effective.

 - They have the benefit of filtering out heavy hitters like: